fathomnet/fgvc-comp-2025/README.md

 ### Terms of Use

-By downloading and using this dataset, you are agreeing to FathomNet's [Data Use Policy](https://fathomnet.org/fathomnet/#/license/).
+By downloading and using this dataset, you are agreeing to FathomNet Database's [Data Use Policy](https://fathomnet.org/fathomnet/#/license/).
 In particular:

 * The annotations are licensed under a [Creative Commons Attribution-No Derivatives 4.0 International License](https://creativecommons.org/licenses/by-nd/4.0/legalcode.en).
 * The images are licensed under a [Creative Commons Attribution-Non Commercial-No Derivatives 4.0 International License.](https://creativecommons.org/licenses/by-nc-nd/4.0/legalcode.en)